London College of Contemporary Music

+Current Programmes

+As of May 2023, the college offers BA (Honours) degrees in Commercial Music, and Music Business Management; BMus (Honours) degrees in Commercial Music Technology; Music Performance & Production and Composition for Films, Games & Other Media; and two MMus degrees in Music Performance and Music Production.
+It also offers Certificates of Higher Education in Commercial Music and Entertainment Business & Technology.
+All academic programmes are validated and awarded by the University for the Creative Arts.
+The college offers additional short courses in music development and a summer school for young musicians.

+Current Faculty

+The Principal of LCCM since 2021 is Anthony Hamer-Hodges, a pioneering music executive who discovered & managed the UK Soul Singer Nate James between 2004-2009 and was employee number one and Chief Commercial Officer of fan-powered streaming service Supapass in 2014.

 History

 LCCM was founded in 2002 by Geoff Hemsley and Darius Khwaja.
 Both were professional musicians; Khwaja had also worked for various arts organizations on a freelance basis.
-Initially called London Centre of Contemporary Music, the college specialised both in teaching the technical aspects of contemporary popular music and in preparation for a career in the industry.
-In 2003 LCCM moved to premises at 50–52 Union Street in the Bankside district of London.
+The college has always specialised in teaching the technical aspects of contemporary popular music and in preparation for a career in the industry.
+In 2017 LCCM moved to its current campus The Music Box, SE1.

-In its early years LCCM offered the Higher National Diploma (HND) and the National Vocational Qualification (NVQ) level 4 in Music, both of which were validated by Pearson Edexcel.
-In 2007, the college added a BMus degree course awarded and validated by Middlesex University.
-Corporate restructuring in 2016 led to the addition of new degrees in Creative and Professional Writing, Creative Entrepreneurship, and Digital Product Development.
-The Open University replaced Middlesex as the awarding and validating body for all its degrees.
-That same year LCCM changed its registered company name to the London College of Creative Media to reflect its extended range of undergraduate degrees outside of its core focus on music education.
-In 2017, the college moved into a new purpose-built campus on Union Street adjacent to its old building.
+The Music Box is a purpose-built campus on Union Street built on the site of one of LCCM's original buildings.

-Financial difficulties had begun to surface in late 2016.
-The UK Department for Education decided that LCCM's students would still be eligible to receive student loans, but asked the Open University to put in place a contingency plan to ensure that its students could continue their courses in the event of the college becoming insolvent.
-During 2017 LCCM's board of governors held discussions with a number of possible financial partners and in November of that year began formal negotiations with Global University Systems (GUS) with a view to the company acquiring the college.
-The negotiations were ongoing on 8 January 2018 when LCCM went into administration.
-Four days later, the administrators sold LCCM to GUS.
-LCCM subsequently announced that as part of Global University Systems it would remain fully operational with no material changes to either tutors or student activity.
+The expansion of the college to the new campus caused financial difficulties in 2017 that led to insolvency of the old company 'London College of Creative Media Ltd.' and rescue by Global University Systems in January 2018.
+The new company, owned by GUS, was registered as LCCM AU UK Ltd. LCCM subsequently announced that as part of Global University Systems it would remain fully operational with no material changes to either tutors or student activity.
 Students were able to complete their courses without interruption through LCCM's existing collaboration with the Open University.

-In the National Student Survey 2020, LCCM ranked as the top contemporary music institution in the UK with an overall student satisfaction score of 86.5%.”
+Since becoming part of the GUS Group LCCM has ranked as the top institution for contemporary music performance degrees in the UK four years in a row according to the independent National Student Survey with the highest overall student satisfaction.”

 Campus

-LCCM's new campus on 241 Union Street was built in 2017.
+LCCM's Music Box campus on 241 Union Street was built in 2017.
 Designed by Trevor Moriss and known as "The Music Box", the cube-shaped building houses the college on its first six floors.
 Its exterior is decorated with glazed bricks laid in a pattern replicating the piano arrangement of Cream's song "White Room".
-The building can accommodate 550 students and includes recording studios with double-height windows which allow passers-by to see those working inside and an underground performance space which seats 200.
+The building can accommodate 550 students at any one time and includes recording studios with double-height windows which allow passers-by to see those working inside and an underground performance space which seats 200.
 The upper floors of the building are devoted to privately owned apartments.